 Our Statement of Faith

-- We believe in one God as he has revealed himself in Scripture.
+- We believe in one true God as He has revealed Himself in Scripture.
 “Hear, O Israel, the Lord our God, the Lord is One.”
-(Deuteronomy 6:4) We believe that He is a personal God who has not only created us and the world, but desires relationship with us and has placed himself into the created world in the form of his Son and his Spirit.
+(Deuteronomy 6:4) We believe He is a personal God who not only created us and the world, but desires relationship with us and has placed Himself into the created world in the form of His Son and His Holy Spirit.

-- We believe that Yeshua is the Son of God, the promised Messiah of Israel, the Eternal One in whom all the fullness of deity dwells in bodily form, and who is the Word who became flesh and dwelt among us.
-(John 1:1-14; Colossians 2:9) We believe he came first as the suffering servant to make atonement (covering) for sin and that he will return again to reign as King in the Messianic Era.
+- We believe that Yeshua of Nazareth is the Son of God, the promised Messiah of Israel, the Eternal One in whom all the fullness of deity dwells in bodily form.
+He is the Word who became flesh and dwelt among us.
+(John 1:1-14; Colossians 2:9) We believe He came first as the Suffering Servant to make atonement for our sin and that He will return again to reign as King in the Messianic Era.
 (Click here for an in-depth teaching regarding the deity of Yeshua.)

-- We believe that the Spirit of God comforts, teaches, leads, indwells and empowers all whom God regenerates.
-(Acts 1:8, 9:31; 1 John 2:27; John 16:13; 1 Corinthians 3:16; 2 Timothy 1:7) We believe that the Holy Spirit has always existed (Genesis 1:2) and functioned in the world, operating through people of his choosing, including the prophets of old.
-We also believe that he is “the Comforter” Yeshua promised would come to all of his disciples after he was gone, as a pledge towards what will be in the Messianic Era.
+- We believe the Spirit of God comforts, teaches, leads, indwells and empowers all whom God regenerates.
+(Acts 1:8, 9:31; 1 John 2:27; John 16:13; 1 Corinthians 3:16; 2 Timothy 1:7) We believe the Holy Spirit has always existed (Genesis 1:2) and functioned in the world, operating through people of his choosing, including the prophets of old.
+We believe the Holy Spirit is the Comforter Yeshua promised to send to all his disciples after He ascended to heaven, as a pledge towards what will be in the Messianic Era.
 (John 14:15-26)

-- We believe that the Bible, including the Tanack (Old Testament) and the Apostolic Writings (New Testament), are the only inspired, infallible, and authoritative written Word of God.
+- We believe that the Bible, including the Tanak (Old Testament) and the Apostolic Scriptures (New Testament), are the only inspired, infallible, and authoritative written Word of God.
 (2 Timothy 3:16-17)

 - We believe that all have sinned and have fallen short of the glory of God.
 (Romans 3:23)

-- We believe Yeshua’s death and resurrection accomplished atonement for all who place their faith in him.
-Whoever trusts in God, in his work alone, is made a new creation in Yeshua, indwelt by the Spirit of God, and is transferred from the kingdom of darkness into the kingdom of his own Son.
+- We believe that Yeshua’s death and resurrection accomplished atonement and forgiveness for all who place their faith in Him.
+Whoever surrenders their life to God is made a new creation in Yeshua, indwelt by the Spirit of God, and is transferred from the kingdom of darkness into His glorious kingdom.
 (Ephesians 2:8-9; Romans 5, 6)

 - We believe in the spiritual unity and equality of all believers in Yeshua the Messiah.
 (Ephesians 2:11-22)